percona/proxysql_exporter/README.md

 1. [Sign in to Percona JIRA.](https://jira.percona.com/login.jsp) You will need to create an account if you do not have one.
 2. [Go to the Create Issue screen and select the relevant project.](https://jira.percona.com/secure/CreateIssueDetails!init.jspa?pid=11600&issuetype=1&priority=3&components=11601)
 3. Fill in the fields of Summary, Description, Steps To Reproduce, and Affects Version to the best you can.
-If the bug corresponds to a crash, attach the stack trace from the logs.
+If the bug is due to a crash, attach the stack trace from the logs.

 An excellent resource is [Elika Etemad's article on filing good bug reports.](https://fantasai.inkedblade.net/style/talks/filing-good-bugs/).

 As a general rule of thumb, please try to create bug reports that are:

-- *Reproducible.* Include steps to reproduce the problem.
+- _Reproducible._ Include steps to reproduce the problem.
-- *Specific.* Include as much detail as possible: which version, what environment, etc.
+- _Specific._ Include as much detail as possible: which version, what environment, etc.
-- *Unique.* Do not duplicate existing tickets.
+- _Unique._ Do not duplicate existing tickets.
-- *Scoped to a Single Bug.* One bug per report.
+- _Scoped to a Single Bug._ One bug per report.